invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

 Thanks to Ronald Kemker for the patch and thanks to Justin Bronn for closing the ticket: http://code.djangoproject.com/ticket/11609

 Create spatial database
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you are using the default PostgreSQL configuration, then you need to have a PostgreSQL account with the same name as your Linux account; see :ref:`postgresql-default`
+If you are using the default PostgreSQL configuration, then you need to have a PostgreSQL account with the same name as your Linux account; see :ref:`postgresql-default`.
 ::

     su - postgres